jcburley/joker/README.md

 1. `_tests/small`
 2. `_tests/big`
-3. `./GOSRC` (if it exists; or, if `$GOSRC` is non-null and points to a directory, `$GOSRC`)
+3. `build.Default.GOROOT`

 After each test it runs, it uses `git diff` to compare the resulting `.gold` file with the checked-out version and, if there are any differences, it runs the command specified via `--on-error` (again, the default is `exit 99`, so the script will exit as soon as it sees a failing test).

 ## Update Tests on Other Machines

-The Go standard library is customized per system architecture and OS, and `gostd2joker` picks up these differences via its use of Go's build-related packages.
+The Go standard library is customized per system architecture and OS, and `gostd` picks up these differences via its use of Go's build-related packages.
 That's why `_tests/gold/` has a subdirectory for each combination of `$GOARCH` and `$GOOS`.
-Updating another machine's copy of the `gostd2joker` repo is somewhat automated via `update.sh` -- e.g.:
+Updating another machine's copy of the `gostd` repo is somewhat automated via `update.sh` -- e.g.:

 ```
 $ ./update.sh